 Current "1 credit" study course aims to provide both specific theoretical and practical skills to cope with studying alone and also in group format in the following areas: information-processing, monitoring progress, self-assessment, deeper understanding self-disciplining, prevention of academic burn-out through proper self-care techniques and time-management sensitive to individual needs.

 Because we are individually wired differently (in regard to information processing) affecting the preferred styles of learning the course offers deeper assessment of these personal preferences via online testing fostering self-knowledge.
-Take a look at the course syllabus for fall 2018.
+Take a look at the course syllabus for fall term.